-Hazard Communication, Hazardous Waste, HAZWOPER, and other general safety classroom training offered by EHS-F address the difference between sanitary and storm drains, illicit discharges, reporting spills, protection of drains, and who to call if an illicit discharge or spill is observed.
-Classroom training was limited during this reporting period due to COVID-19 restrictions on inperson meetings.

-- UMF promotes the local Genesee County Household Hazardous Waste Collection to the campus community. - EHS-F meets with contractors prior to starting jobs to go over environmental and occupational safety requirements; this includes discussion of soil management, University's construction safety requirements, protection of storm drains, etc. EHS-F staff also conducts random inspections of work sites to ensure cautionary measures are in place prior to, and during, contractor work.
+- Hazard Communication, Hazardous Waste, HAZWOPER, and other general safety classroom training offered by EHS-F address the difference between sanitary and storm drains, illicit discharges, reporting spills, protection of drains, and who to call if an illicit discharge or spill is observed. - UMF promotes the local Genesee County Household Hazardous Waste Collection to the campus community. - EHS-F meets with contractors prior to starting jobs to go over environmental and occupational safety requirements; this includes discussion of soil management, University's construction safety requirements, protection of storm drains, etc. EHS-F staff also conducts random inspections of work sites to ensure cautionary measures are in place prior to, and during, contractor work.
 If needed/required, SESC weekly inspections are conducted. - The web links for the U-M construction safety requirements, storm water management requirements, and SESC requirements are all incorporated into contractor bid specifications and contract documents during the reporting year. - SPCC/PIPP and SWPPP training is provided to select employees in Facilities & Operations.
 The training is offered annually and provides interactive online training modules for select employees.
 Training covers BMPs, housekeeping, protection of storm drains, reporting and responding to spills, and other topics relating to SWPPP and SPCC/PIPP compliance.
-Forty (40) employees completed these trainings during the reporting period. - At UMF, the campus community is instructed through training, posters, signage, websites, display boards, bookmarks, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
+More than 50 employees participated in online trainings during the reporting period. - At UMF, the campus community is instructed through training, posters, signage, websites, display boards, bookmarks, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
 Additionally, individuals are instructed to protect nearby drains if a material is spilled in the area and it is safe to do so. - UMF is partnering with the City of Flint on sustainability goals to combat climate change.
 Faculty, staff, and students from UMF are working with city officials to co-create an environmental sustainability plan for the city.
 In fall 2021, a UMF Sustainability Committee was also created to coordinate the progress of helping the UMF campus towards its carbon neutrality goals.